1. Don’t Chuck Plots Away

-If your partnership is rocky and you think that building a home together will put it on firmer ground, then you are sadly mistaken.
+If your partnership is rocky and you think that taking on a self build together will put it on firmer ground, then you are sadly mistaken.
 It will blow it to bits!
 Building your own home is stressful and everybody involved has to be on board.
-It’s a joint venture — or nothing.
+Self build is a joint venture — or nothing.

 5. Think About Your Long Term Plans

 Ask yourself how long you intend to stay in the new home.
 If it’s forever and you’re going feet first in a wooden box out the front door someday, then all or any of your decisions can be totally peculiar.
 If you’re likely to be moving on, then you need to keep a weather eye on the market and a possible resale.